KhalGH/RefinedBlizzPlates-WotLK/README.md

 # KhalPlates-WotLK
 **KhalPlates** is a lightweight nameplates addon for WoW 3.3.5a.
-It preserves the original Blizzlike look while adding functional and visual improvements.
+It preserves a Blizzlike appearance while adding functional and visual improvements.

 ## Features
 - Blizzlike nameplates with adjustable visual parameters.